Jasmine to Cinderella: Popular Disney princesses that are no damsels in distress

 Such is their renown that the franchise now dominates the retail market with multiple merchandise like dolls, Palace Pets, lunch boxes, water bottles, mini figurines, costumes, ornaments, bedding and much more.

-So much so that the Walt Disney Company generated total revenue of around USD 29 billion (RM 132 billion) with its parks, experiences and products segment in the year 2022, according to a June 2023 Statista report.
-This marked a staggering increase of nearly USD 12 billion (RM 54 billion) from the previous year.
+So much so that the Walt Disney Company generated total revenue of around USD 29 billion (INR 23,76,23,970 crore approx.) with its parks, experiences and products segment in the year 2022, according to a June 2023 Statista report.
+This marked a staggering increase of nearly USD 12 billion (INR 9,83,15,760 crore approx.) from the previous year.

 From Belle’s sacrifice for her father to Mulan’s courage on the battlefield, these princesses are the crowning glory of Disney.
 No ‘damsels in distress’, Disney princesses have evolved over the years to demonstrate sheer determination, great ambition and unparalleled compassion.